 Ho’omaluia Fresh Water Lake

 There is a 32-acre fresh water lake that requires a 10 minute hike and it can be muddy if it has rained recently.
 (Not recommended for anyone mobility challenged. )The lake offers several location options around it each offering a unique backdrop for a wedding.
 The lake is stocked with fish and there are ducks and other water fowl.
 The area is lush with wildlife and beautiful nature!
+The garden is open 9:30am-4pm with weddings allowed between 10am-2:30pm to ensure garden guests leave before the gates are locked at 4pm.
+The garden can be used as a wedding venue for free with use permit for up to 50 people.
 Call (808) 233-7323 to request a free use permit.
+Effective January 2026 Ho’omaluhia Botanical Garden will be closed on Thursdays.

 https://youtu.be/H4srgRerfHw